 Many people who have never traveled to the Midwestern mecca of Kansas City still know of its allure.
-Barbecue and jazz and blues music dominate this mid-sized city, a mecca for drinkers, mob bosses, and other colorful sinners during 20th-century Prohibition.
+Barbecue and jazz and blues music dominate this mid-sized city.
+This was a mecca for drinkers, mob bosses, and other colorful sinners during 20th-century Prohibition.

 Today, KC ranks within the top 40 most populous cities in the country and is the largest city in the state of Missouri.
-Its enticing mix of old-fashioned sensibilities with modern city life draws in people from all over to enjoy its charms – and earned it the nickname “The Paris of the Plains.”
+Its enticing mix of old-fashioned sensibilities with modern city life draws in people from all over to enjoy its charms.
+As such, it earned the nickname “The Paris of the Plains.”

-It’s no wonder multiple artists have written songs about Kansas City over the years.
-Read on to discover them for yourself, and feel free to sing along!
+It’s no wonder many artists have written songs about this city over the years.
+Read on to discover 12 of the best songs about Kansas City, and feel free to sing along!